-My area of interest is transactional law, particularly: Real Estate, Franchise & Hospitality, Trusts & Estate Planning, and Corporate law.
+My area of interest is transactional law, particularly: Real Estate, Franchise & Hospitality, Trusts and Estate Planning, and Corporate law.

 During my second semester, Spring 2016, I had the privilege of working as a Legal Intern at the Law Office of Neil L. Weinreb in the Blackstone building in downtown Jacksonville.

 It was illuminating to work with Neil and his colleague, Charlie Truncale, as well as the paralegals at the firm, each of which provided wonderful insights into the goings on of a general practice.

 The practical work experience not only reinforced the theoretical knowledge that I had gained, but it also exposed me to new areas of law that I had not yet studied.